sabderra/predictive-maintenance-lstm/README.md

-This project is a continuation of the work began as my project [Spark ML](https://github.com/sabderra/predictive-maintenance-spark) for CSCI-E63 where Spark, Spark ML, Sparked Structured Streaming, and Kafka were used to build an end-to-end workflow for predicting the Remaining Useful Life (RUL) of simulated turbofan engine data.
+This project is a continuation of the work began as my project [Spark ML](https://github.com/sabderra/predictive-maintenance-spark) for CSCI-E63 where Spark (DataFrames, ML, Structured Streaming, etc) and Kafka were used to build an end-to-end workflow for predicting the Remaining Useful Life (RUL) of simulated turbofan engine data.
 A description of the data can be found [here](https://github.com/sabderra/predictive-maintenance-spark/blob/master/README.md)

-In this project we focus on using Keras and a Long Short-Term Memory (LSTM) based architecture create an improved prediction model.
+In this project we focus on using Keras and a Long Short-Term Memory (LSTM) based architecture to create an improved prediction model.

 This repository includes a collection of notebooks and utility files.